What is A Mini-Excavator?

 Plate compactors

-Plate compactors offer the operator the ability to compact soil on slopy and difficult to reach areas in a more efficient way than hand-operated compactors.
+Plate compactors offer the operator the ability to compact soil on slopy and difficult-to-reach areas in a more efficient way than hand-operated compactors.

 This removes the need for a worker in the trench.
 The price of plate compactors is between $5,400 – $8,000 apiece.